+Asparagus is a yummy vegetable that is packed with vitamins and minerals.
+It’s a very healthy food for humans, but can dogs eat asparagus?
 Asparagus is not toxic for dogs, so they can safely eat it.
 But there are a few things you should keep in mind before feeding asparagus to your pooch.

-Something else to keep in mind before feeding your dog asparagus is that it can result in urine that smells unpleasant (this happens in humans, as well).
+Feeding your dog asparagus can also result in urine that smells unpleasant (this happens in humans, as well).
 But if your dog is fully housebroken, this should not be a problem.

 The last word of caution about asparagus is that asparagus fern, the inedible part of the asparagus plant, is toxic for dogs.
 If you are growing asparagus in your garden, you should put up a fence to make sure your dog cannot eat this.
 Ingesting this part of the plant can cause vomiting, diarrhea, and severe abdominal pain.